ulloaluis/linear-algebra/README.md

     zero()                  - replaces values in current matrix with all zeroes and returns it

+    det()                   - takes the determinant of the current NxN matrix

     operator +              - returns sum of two matrices, component wise addition

     operator -              - returns difference of two matrices, component wise subtraction